harness/developer-hub/docs/security-testing-orchestration/use-sto/jira-integrations.md

 ## Create a Jira ticket from a detected issue

 :::note
-You can only create Jira tickets for [targets](/docs/security-testing-orchestration/onboard-sto/tutorial-1-standalone-workflows#viewing-security-test-results) that have [baselines](/docs/security-testing-orchestration/onboard-sto/tutorial-1-standalone-workflows#setting-baselines) specified.
+You can only create Jira tickets for targets that have baselines specified. <!-- TBD add link -- >
 :::

 1. Go to the **Pipeline Execution** &gt; **Security Tests** page with the detected issue.